protestContest/Cassette/README.md

 </div>

 <div class="columns reverse">
-Cassette has symbols, which represent an arbitrary value. `true` and `false` are symbols.
-In boolean operations, all values are truthy except `false` and `nil`.
+Cassette has symbols, which represent an arbitrary value.
 Comparison operators only work on numbers, but equality operators work on any type.
 The `and` and `or` operators are short-circuiting.
+Equality is tested by identity, not structurally!

 ```cassette
 :ok